-Measures would be taken to reduce fugitive dust generated by construction when the control of dust is necessary for the protection and comfort of motorists or area residents.
-Dust-suppression techniques would be applied during construction in accordance with UDOT's Standard Specifications for Road and Bridge Construction, Section 01355, Environmental Protection, Part 1.11, Fugitive Dust (UDOT 2022b).
+Fugitive Dust.
+Construction would generate fugitive dust from demolition, excavation, pile driving, paving, dirt on construction vehicle tires, and other construction activities.
+Measures will be taken by UDOT or its contractor to reduce fugitive dust generated by construction when controlling dust is necessary for the protection and comfort of motorists or area residents.
+Dust-suppression techniques, such as watering or chemical stabilization of exposed soil, opacity observations and checks, washing vehicle tires, or other dust minimization techniques approved by the Utah Division of Air Quality, would be applied by UDOT or its contractor during construction in accordance with UDOT's Standard Specifications for Road and Bridge Construction, Section 01355, Environmental Protection, Part 1.11, Fugitive Dust (UDOT 2022b).